01-edu/public/subjects/concatalternate/README.md

 - The input slices can be of different lengths.
 - The new slice should return the elements of the larger slice first and then the elements of the smaller slice.
 - If the slices are of equal length, the new slice should return the elements of the first slice first and then the elements of the second slice.
-- The new slice should be in the same order as the input slices.

 ### Expected function